keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 Since, we do not have sufficient evidence from the testing, we can refer to the Age, Race, Ethnicity and education of the voters determine whether a county is labeled as Democratic or Republican. <br>
 <b>Justification</b>
-AGE: The polulation with age 65 and older are supporters of Democratic, where as the rest of the lower age group people have moslty votes for Republic <br>
+-AGE: The polulation with age 65 and older are supporters of Democratic, where as the rest of the lower age group people have moslty votes for Republic <br>
-GENDER: There is no significant inference with the polulation classified as female as male <br>
+-GENDER: There is no significant inference with the polulation classified as female as male <br>
-RACE: The majority voters (white, not hispanic or Latino) have voting for Republic where as the minority have there preference as Democratic<br>
+-RACE: The majority voters (white, not hispanic or Latino) have voting for Republic where as the minority have there preference as Democratic<br>
-ETHNICITY: Here we can note that foreign born people have more than average voters for Democratic where compared to the non foreign born population <br>
+-ETHNICITY: Here we can note that foreign born people have more than average voters for Democratic where compared to the non foreign born population <br>
-EDUCATION: Here we can make conclusion on just the population without bachelors degree.
+-EDUCATION: Here we can make conclusion on just the population without bachelors degree.
 Both the population with less than high school degree and bachelors degree have more support for Democratic

 #### 10. Create a map of Democratic counties and Republican counties using the counties’ FIPS codes and Python’s Plotly library (plot.ly/python/county-choropleth/).
 Note that this dataset does not include all United States counties